Water rescue underway at Whatipu Beach, West Auckland

 They have been dispatched, however are not yet at the scene, so have no further information.

-It is understood more than one person is invovled in the incident.
+It is understood more than one person is involved in the incident.

 The Auckland Westpac Rescue Helicopter has also been dispatched.